 |Name of consortium members, if any|

-Mongolia lacks the necessary resources to finance its planned transition to a low-carbon and resource-efficient economy and achieve its Intended Nationally Determined Contribution (INDC) targets.
-The financing necessary to achieve INDCs (mitigation) is estimated at USD 11.7 billion (85% of GDP).
+Mongolia lacks the necessary resources to finance its planned transition to a low-carbon and resource efficient economy and achieve its Nationally Determined Contribution (NDC) targets.
+The financing necessary to achieve the NDC’s mitigation targets is estimated at USD 11.7 billion (85% of GDP).
 During the Mongolian Sustainable Finance forum in 2015, the discussion on private and public sector collaborations on developing a green financing framework to support green growth in Mongolia resulted in an initiative to establish a National Financing Vehicle (NFV).

 Project Outputs completed in 2019: